Wellbeing At Work Dates For Your 2022 Calendar

 Women’s Health Week is a national effort to raise awareness about the manageable steps women can take to improve their health.

-The focus is on the importance of including simple preventive and positive health behaviours into everyday life.
+The focus is on the importance of including simple preventive and positive health behaviours in everyday life.

 Mental Health Awareness Week is all about raising awareness and promoting better mental health.

-The week is a chance for people to talk about all aspects of mental health, with a focus on providing help and advice.
+It provides a great opportunity for people to talk about all aspects of mental health, with a focus on providing support and advice.

 The purpose of Learning at Work Week is to build learning cultures at work.
 It aims to put a spotlight on the importance and benefits of continual learning and development.